jonlaing/effex/README.md

 ## Acknowledgments

-Effect UI stands on the shoulders of giants.
+Effex stands on the shoulders of giants.
 We're grateful to these projects for their inspiration:

 - **[Effect](https://effect.website/)** - The foundation of everything.
 Effect's approach to typed errors, resource management, and structured concurrency inspired this entire project.
 If you haven't explored Effect yet, you're missing out on one of the most well-designed TypeScript libraries in existence.

-- **[React](https://react.dev/)** - The component model, hooks patterns, and overall developer experience of React heavily influenced Effect UI's API design.
+- **[React](https://react.dev/)** - The component model, hooks patterns, and overall developer experience of React heavily influenced Effex's API design.
 React proved that declarative UI is the way forward.

 - **[Solid](https://www.solidjs.com/)** - Our fine-grained reactivity system (Signals, Derived values, subscriptions) draws direct inspiration from Solid's brilliant reactive primitives.
 Solid showed that you don't need a virtual DOM to build great UIs.